OUSmartInfrastructure/PhotonBikeSensor/BikeSensorv3/README.md

 ## How to
 Using the supplied code, your Photon, camera, and SD card can be wired up using the Fritzing diagram Found in the repository.

+**==== Important ====**

+Some of Adafruit's image sensors have the colors reversed for TX and RX.
+I corrected the Fritzing diagram to reflect what is in Adafruit's tutorial.
+In practice, the white and green wires may need to be flipped even if you follow this project exactly.

 //Add examples of results and images
 //Add Python scripts on the server side for receiving data